cmejia-lexipol/Valkyrie/README.md

 **Solution**:
 - Ensure PostgreSQL is running on localhost:5432
-- Verify the `FieldBank` database exists
+- Verify the `Valkyrie` database exists
 - Confirm the `postgres` user with password `password` has access

 #### ❌ Error: "No parameterless constructor"